• Home

 2/3 cup water

 Cream shortening and sugar.
 Add eggs, pumpkin, and water.
 Mix thoroughly.
 Stir in flour and the rest of the dry ingredients then add the nuts and raisins.
 Spoon into greased loaf pans.
-Bake at 350-degrees, one hour for standard-size loaves or twenty-five minutes for mini-loaves.
+Bake at 350-degrees, one hour for standard-size loaves or thirty minutes for mini-loaves.
 Makes two standard-size loaves or fifteen mini-loaves.

 3:53